+Why do martial artists spar?
 It's instant feedback and trial and error.
-There are many tricks and "hacks" in martial arts just as with everything else.
-There will always be ways to make things better and quicker.
-It's efficiency and martial arts practicality is based on efficiency.
-Otherwise, a small person would never beat a large person.
-However, the student who always looked for shortcuts, tended to lose the majority of the time.
-Author George Leonard ironically called these students the "hackers."
+It's the same reason labs run experiments and companies run tests.
+There are ways to fast track, there are tricks and hacks for every situation.
+Better and quicker, that's efficiency.
+And without efficiency, a small martial artist could never beat a large martial artist.
+However, the student who always looks for shortcuts tends to lose the majority of the time.
+Author George Leonard ironically calls these students the "hackers."

-Beyond hacks, tricks, tips, coping methods, and different perspectives — there is life and it must be lived.
+Beyond hacks, tricks, tips, coping methods, and different perspectives, there is life, and it must be lived.
 There are an infinite amount of techniques, and not all of them will work.
-Some of them we will regret.
-We will never regret having more strength, more determination, more willingness, spirit, resilience, and character.
-Everything improves with these attributes, but they will not be easy to curate.
+Some of them we'll regret, but we'll never regret having more strength, more determination, more willingness, more spirit, more resilience, and more character.
+Everything improves with effort, but it will not be easy to curate.
 Expertise is over techniques.
 Mastery is over yourself.

-If hacking is the quest for improvements in all walks of life, how do we hack the human spirit?
-Experiences and quality?
-Moments and intangibles?
-Mistakes and learning lessons?
+If hacking is the quest for improvement, how do we hack the human spirit?
+How do we hack excellence?
+Experience?
+Intangibles?
+Mistakes and life lessons?
 Childhood?
 Teen angst?
 First love?
 Unintentionally funny gifts and snow globe souvenirs?
-How do we hack happiness, fulfillment, purpose and moral dilemmas?
-And all the friendships we make along the way?
-The unintended consequence of improving everything, is to lower the overall quality.
-That's the rub, that's the irony.
-In overall improvements, we diffuse our effort.
-We get so fixated on finding the easy way, we can sometimes lose sight of the obvious way — trying harder.
+How do we hack happiness, fulfillment, and moral dilemmas?
+And all the friendships along the way?
+The unintended consequence of obsessive improvements is the lowering of overall life quality.
+We get so fixated on finding the easy way, we can sometimes lose sight of the obvious way—just doing it.

-Warriorship by nature is a calling few will embrace.
-It's going to be difficult and full of challenges.
-The lesson I've learned from martial arts is that of effective efficiency.
-Practice, be technical in your craft and endeavors, and learn the proper tactics and strategies.
+Perseverance and effort are callings few will embrace.
+The lesson I've learned from martial arts is that efficiency is only important if it is effective.
+Not efficiency but effective efficiency is what matters.
+Practice, be technical in your endeavors and learn the proper systems and strategies.
 Then prepare to fight like hell.
-Practice is about increasing capacity.
-Capacity not only for technique but also effort.
-Productivity has its place, but it is not a code of living.
+Practice is about increasing capacity—not only for technique but also for effort.
+Efficiency has its uses, but it is not a code of living.

 Useful Companions (Improve Your Education and This Site by Buying a Book):